matushorvath/shadow-kvm/Notes.md

    - add a way to check for updates
    - show which display is which in case they have same names
    - mark callbacks in UT as .Verifiable() and call Mock.Verify() at the end
+   - give up on using internal, switch to public (it just creates problems)

 Build and Test
 ==============